I like to fish. I also like sharing the little I know with those who might not.

 I’ve Caught a Lot of Trout Over the Years

 I have learned to love fishing, and though I do have a small boat, I catch most of my fish from the shore or from the dock.
-During my most recent outing, I fished while standing on a concrete slab jutting out into the reservoir.
-My catch looked like this:
+During an outing in spring 2020, I fished from a concrete slab dock that jutted out into the reservoir.
+You can see my catch in the photo above.